P ≠ RP Proof

 principle: Either Q simulates S or not.
 And simulating S

-to exp(n) running time, as explained in the Way 1.i; less than none go to
+them – leads to exp(n) running time, as explained in the Way 1.i; less than

-negative number of inputs, which makes no sense in actual computations; and
+none go to negative number of inputs, which makes no sense in actual

-between these limits the number and kind of inputs for eventual simulated running
+computations; and between these limits the number and kind of inputs for

 Can we create new ways to decide in deterministic polynomial time the